api3dao/old-api3-docs/docs/dapis/developers/README.md

 - [Chains and Contracts](../reference/chains.md): A list of chains, and supporting contracts that dAPIs are available on.
-- [Beacon Browser](../reference/beacon-browser.md): A list of functioning Beacons that have been deployed.
+- [dAPI Browser](../reference/dapi-browser.md): A list of dAPIs that have been deployed.